God’s Gifts of Gender and Sex

 The thing that all of these have in common is that they’re all amazing, and yet they just happen when you have the right agents in place.
 Eagles were designed to fly; snakes were designed to glide; ships were designed to sail.

 Agur’s list builds to a surprising crescendo with the final item that amazes him: the way of a man with a virgin.
 It’s the hardest of the four to understand.
 The Hebrew term for virgin has a range of meanings, and here probably refers to a young woman who’s sexually ready for marriage.
-And what he describe is probably a sexual encounter, possibly her first.
+And what he describes is probably a sexual encounter, possibly her first.
 He’s talking about the wonder of human sexuality.
 He’s saying that sex is amazing.
 What amazes him is that something so amazing happens so naturally.

 Where am I going with this?
 Today I want to talk about two of God’s amazing gifts to us: gender and sexuality.
 And I want to begin by saying that they are amazing gifts.
 They’re gifts we all get to enjoy, and yet they’re gifts that have been tarnished by sin.